Vertigo parcedentata

-Vertigo parcedentata is a species of minute, air-breathing land snail, terrestrial pulmonate gastropod molluscs or micromollusks in the family Vertiginidae, the whorl snails.
+Vertigo parcedentata is a species of small, air-breathing land snail, terrestrial pulmonate gastropod molluscs or micromollusks in the family Vertiginidae, the whorl snails.

 Distribution

 Vertigo parcedentata was first described as a fossil from the loess of Wiesbaden, Germany.
 The fossil distribution also includes other parts of Europe, from the Netherlands to Ukraine: Pleistocene and alluvium of the Rhine valley in Germany, Czech Republic, Slovakia, etc. Preece, White & Shchetnikov (2007) had the first Holocene findings from the Baikal region.

 Until recently, this species was believed to be extinct.
 Quite surprisingly, it was found alive in the Dovrefjell, Norway.
 Meng (2008) found evidence of the occurrence of Vertigo parcedentata in the Altay Mountains and Tien Shan.
 In 2009 the material was photographed for the first time and compared with fossil material from Central Germany.
 Pokryszko & Horsák (2007) also found evidence of the recent occurrence of this species in the Altay region.

 The Recent distribution of this species includes: